How Mo Salah fever has gripped Africa

 However, @henzyshosho is not putting his continent before his club:

-Another die-hard African Real Madrid fan had this to say to the BBC on the match: "Christiano Ronaldo will never go off a field empty-handed.
+Another die-hard African Real Madrid fan had this to say to the BBC on the match: "Cristiano Ronaldo will never go off a field empty-handed.
 It is at these times that you see him at his best, so I believe Real Madrid will win the cup."

 Nevertheless, Mohamed Salah has the support of most of Africa, as he is seen as a beacon of hope, and a shining example to young people across the continent.